kontent-ai/gatsby-packages/packages/gatsby-source-kontent/README.md

 ### Experimental workflow change handling

-The source plugin is able to handle the workflow change of Kentico Kontent as an experimental feature.
-This allows your editor in Kentico Kontent decide when to make a preview rebuild rather than automatically trigger rebuild on every auto-save event which can effectively lower the number of rebuilds in the Gatsby Cloud queue.
+The source plugin is able to handle the workflow change of Kontent as an experimental feature.
+This allows your editor in Kontent to decide when to make a preview rebuild rather than automatically trigger rebuild on every auto-save event which can effectively lower the number of rebuilds in the Gatsby Cloud queue.
 To trigger a gatsby preview incremental build editor needs to change workflow step to the one configured in gatsby preview webhook configuration.

 To allow the feature you need to: